yob/puma-plugin-statsd/README.md

 * `backlog`
 * `max_threads`
 * `requests_count`
+* `percent_busy` -- how much of the pool capacity is taken already

-All is collected with `:gauge` type.
+All is collected with `:gauge` type, except `:percent_busy`, which is collected with `:histogram` type.
 Via advanced configuration you can change it like this:

 ```ruby
   ::PumaStatsd.configure do |config|